 We are exploring over 1,800 acres of Florida’s estuaries, and we want to welcome your class on our virtual reality adventure.

-As a part of this program, student are sure to leave with new knowledge about how estuary’s benefit humans, how we engage with marine environments, and see how small actions can make a difference in the health of Florida estuaries.
+As a part of this program, students are sure to leave with new knowledge about how estuaries benefit humans, how we engage with marine environments, and how small actions can make a difference in the health of Florida estuaries.

 Below you will learn everything you need to know to join this virtual expedition!

 Join our electronic adventure to explore Florida’s largest estuary!

 Who?
 Middle and High School Students (grades 6-12).